d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Command (m for help):
 ```
+We do not make an extended partition with gdisk, we can create up to 128 partitions, so no need to create an extended one!
 Now create partition 5 and 6 as before, notice we do not need to choose a partition type this time.
 This is not possible as all the partition space is filled up.
 Our fdisk command knows there is an extended partition and that it needs to use this one for any new partitions.
 ```bash
 Command (m for help): n